rgalanakis/robgforpps/_pages/may-2025-bond.md

 There are a few things going on:

-- Even though PPS enrollment projections are going down, the areas projected to grow feed into Grant and Jefferson.
+- Even though PPS enrollment projections are going down, the areas projected to shrink the least feed into Grant and Jefferson.
 - Grant is already overcrowded.
 - We are going to need to rebalance our high schools, and a key part of that will include the area near Jefferson.
 - Jefferson being a modern school is the only way we can pull off this rebalancing.
 - I am betting on Portland for the long term, and believe we are going to grow as a city, significantly, in the next few decades
   (we will probably have a few more flat/down years).
 To handle even modest growth, we need to have some capacity in our schools;
   dealing with this later by trying to site and build a new high school will be even more expensive.
+  I discuss this more when talking about enrollment forecasts below.
 - When betting on the future, we have to think about the upside vs. the downside.
   In the upside case (Portland grows), there is a very large upside, as just explained.
   In the downside case (Portland shrinks), the extra cost will be a drop in the bucket.
   We have massive structural problems with paying out firefighter pensions that makes growth almost a requirement.
-  I can't see a future where we lament wasting $100m on Jefferson, since that future will be a huge tax abyss.
+  I can't see a future where we lament wasting $100m on a too-big Jefferson, since that future will be a huge tax abyss.
 - Betting on future growth must not be an invitation to spend on lower-value projects.
   We need to tighten our spending considerably.